 Culture, arts, and heritage are integral to the health, prosperity and the vitality of our communities.
 They bring us together, help us enjoy our environment and to flourish personally.
 They foster creativity and innovation, provide employment and celebrate our unique heritage.
+The scope of arts and culture in Nillumbik encompasses First Nations arts, literature, music in all forms, theatre, dance in all forms, other performing arts such as circus, comedy and puppetry, screen based arts, festivals and events, visual arts and craft, and emerging and experimental arts.

 "The arts have the potential to bridge our worlds, harness the wisdom of our different views, engage our imagination to explore new ways of thinking and create experiences that can be shared by all people in our community".
-Creative Victoria.1
+Creative Victoria.